HarshDhakad/CSV_Excel_Analyzer/README.md

 # 📊 CSV File Analyzer

 **CSV File Analyzer** is a simple and powerful **Streamlit web app** that helps you explore and clean your data without writing code.
-You can upload your own file or try out a sample dataset (Titanic) and instantly get insights!
+You can upload your own file or try out a sample dataset and instantly get insights!

 ---